 The popularity of mobile and pervasive computing has stimulated extensive interests in indoor applications, such as customer navigation in museums, targeted advertisements in shopping malls, and personnel emergency rescue in factories.
 Therein, accurate and easy-to-deploy indoor localization is a key enabler for these services on the horizon.
-During the past decades, crowdsourced WiFi-based fingerprinting [27, 32, 34, 39] and inertial-based pedestrian dead-reckoning [14] hit the mainstream.
-However, it is well known that inertial-based solutions intrinsically accumulative errors [33], and WiFi fingerprint suffers from temporal instability and spatial ambiguity [26, 31], which make these methods yield meter-level accuracy.
-While meter-level accuracy is helpful to determine which aisle he/she is facing within a particular store, to provide detailed information when a customer stands in front of a painting in a museum, and to guide a rescuer to find trapped workers in a race against time.
+During the past decades, crowdsourced WiFi-based fingerprinting [1]-[3] and inertial-based pedestrian dead-reckoning (PDR) [4] hit the mainstream.
+However, it is well known that PDR has intrinsically accumulative errors [5], and WiFi fingerprint suffers from temporal instability and spatial ambiguity [6], [7], which make these methods yield meter-level accuracy.
+While meter-level accuracy can roughly localize or navigate a customer within a shopping mall, sub-meter level accuracy is helpful to determine which aisle he/she is facing within a particular store, to provide detailed information when a customer stands in front of a painting in a museum, and to guide a rescuer to find trapped workers in a race against time.

 Recently, as computer vision techniques mature, two arising trends may overcome the above limitations and underpin a practical solution to push the limit of wireless localization: First, surveillance cameras are pervasively deployed in public areas, such as shopping malls, museums, and galleries.
 Researchers realize that these widely installed ambient cameras could provide complementary advantages to conventional wireless localizations in terms of accuracy.
-Specifically, these ambient-camera-based approaches [3, 16, 19, 23, 30] rely on surveillance cameras and radio subsystems to extract user's motion patterns (traces or tracklets) from continuous video frames and wireless signals, respectively.
+Specifically, these ambient-camera-based approaches [8]-[12] rely on surveillance cameras and radio sub-systems to extract user's motion patterns (traces or tracklets) from continuous video frames and wireless signals respectively.
 Then, different motion patterns are aligned to differentiate users and obtain a fused trajectory with enhanced accuracy.
 However, the visual tracking performance may degrade in complicated circumstances due to frequent LOS blockages and erroneous detections.
-Moreover, the pedestrian's motion patterns depicted by wireless system are coarse-grained due to localization bias and accumulative errors [30, 31].
+Moreover, the pedestrian's motion patterns depicted by wireless system are coarse-grained due to localization bias and accumulative errors [7], [11].